makrai/notes/galassi1902-attention-overview.md

 * Whether supervision is
-present in the data as a label or it is obtained as additional information through external tools, it can be exploited to perform a supervised training of the attention model.
+present in the data as a label or it is obtained as additional information through external tools, it can be exploited to perform a supervised training of the attention model

 ### 1 Preliminary Training:

 * use an external classifier.
 The weights learned by such a classifier are subsequently plugged into the attention model of a different architecture